-Also, read all safety labels on your ATV and watch attentively your SAFETY DVD.
+Also, read all safety labels on your ATV and watch attentively your SAFETY DVD

-This vehicle is mainly for general recreational use but it may also be used for utility purposes.
+This vehicle is for off road use only.
+It is mainly for general recreational use but it may also be used for utility purposes.

 This vehicle is a category G, always follow this age recommendation: